jht0664/structurefactor_spme/README.md

 # StructureFactor_SPME
 This program is to calculate structure factor using atomic coordinates and smooth particle mesh ewald summation (SPME) for better resolution.
-In this code, I focused on building faster algorithm using Numpy python and utilizing MDTraj I/O interface (http://mdtraj.org) for supporting a number of trajectory files.
+In this code, I focused on building faster algorithm (grid_Q_1ed function) using Numpy python and utilizing MDTraj I/O interface (http://mdtraj.org) for supporting a number of trajectory files.

 ## prerequisites in python
 I **strongly** recommend to install numpy, linking MKL library (or similar Linear Algebra libraries) and OpenMP library to get fastest performance.